clckwrkbdgr/cybercrawl/README.md

 ## Installation

 Just go to main dir and run `make`.
 Produced `rogue` file is the only game file.
-Savefile is stored in user home directory as `.rogue.sav`.
+Savefile is stored at `~.local/share/cybercrawl/rogue.sav`.
+If savefile is present in home dir `~/.rogue.sav`, it will be loaded instead.